oashtari/pingpong/README.md

 // Break the program down into simple, individual behaviors with input/output examples.
 Begin with the simplest possible behavior.
 List these behaviors (also known as "specs" or "specifications") in the project's README.md file.

-# Vacation Suggester
+# Ping Pong array game

-#### Second Epicodus code review project, a basic vacation picker page utilizing what we have learned to date about HTML, CSS, Bootstrap, JavaScript and jQuery.
+#### Third Epicodus code review project, a game converting numbers to words.

 #### By Omid Ashtari

 ## Description

-A basic form input page which takes in answers to come up with a vacation destination suggestion.
+A game where a number is input, and resulting page needs to replace numbers divisible by 3-> "ping", numbers divisible by 5 -> "pong" and divisible by 15 -> "pingpong", while all other numbers are shows as is (e.g. 1 remains a 1, 2 remains a 2, but 3 becomes 'pong'.
+Program capitalizes on HTML, CSS, Bootstrap, JavaScript and jQuery.

 ## Setup/Installation Requirements